- Category: Blueprints

 |Sky Light Static Cubemaps||

-List of cubemaps used as precalculated (fast) skylight blended in time.
-The time between midnight to midday is divided on a number of cubempas on this list.
+List of cube maps used as precalculated (fast) skylight blended in time.
+The time between midnight to midday is divided into a number of cubempas on this list.
 The first cubemap corresponds to midnight and the last cubemap is midday.

-Fast Stylized Procedural Sky supports rendering on skydome as well as skysphere.
-Skydome is set as default option.
-It is required to do few important steps to switch sky into Skysphere mode:
+Fast Stylized Procedural Sky supports rendering on skydome as well as sky sphere.
+Skydome is set as the default option.
+It is required to do a few important steps to switch sky into Skysphere mode: